rdb987/2DConvolution/README.md

 kernel, generally of smaller dimensions.
 Given a pixel (x,y), so called central pixel, of the image matrix, the convolution consists in centering the kernel matrix on this value.
 Its value and the neighbors values are multiplied for the corresponding values in the kernel.
-Results are sum up and the nal sum is saved in the original (x,y) initial coordinates.
+Results are sum up and the final sum is saved in the original (x,y) initial coordinates.